trevorwslee/AWeatherClock/README.md

 The functions of `AWeatherClock` are:
 * Display of a digital clock synchronized with NTP
 * Display of the current weather info gathered from [OpenWeather](https://home.openweathermap.org/) with ***version 2.5*** APIs [for [free account](https://openweathermap.org/full-price#onecall)]
-* Alarms that can be repeated daily, with selectable days [of the week] for the repeat
+* Alarms that can be repeated daily, with selectable days [of the week] for the repeat.
+Note that if hardware permits, alarm sound (beep / melody / music) can be produced when alarm is due.
 * Idle slideshow of photos (JPEG images) uploaded to the MCU, much like the slideshow function as described by  [Simple Arduino Framework Raspberry Pi Pico / ESP32 TFT LCD Photo Frame Implementation With Photos Downloaded From the Internet Via DumbDisplay](https://www.instructables.com/Simple-Arduino-Framework-Raspberry-Pi-Pico-ESP32-T/)

 `AWeatherClock` requires hardware with the following capabilities: